559th Flying Training Squadron: Strategic fighter operations

 In January 1953 the 559th was redesignated as a strategic fighter squadron.
 In May it deployed to Chitose Air Base, Japan for approximately 90 days.
 The principal purpose of the deployment was to provide training for the wing and enable it, while operating as a part of the Northern Area Air Defense Command, to augment the Japanese Air Defense Force.
-On 15 May replaced the 508th Strategic Fighter Wing on rotation in Japan.
+On 15 May it replaced the 508th Strategic Fighter Wing on rotation in Japan.
 On 12 June the commanding officer of the 559th Squadron, Lieutenant Colonel Paul M. Hall, was killed in an airplane crash while making a ground-controlled approach.
 The squadron redeployed to Bergstrom Air Force Base in August.

 Over a period of several months after returning to its home base in August 1953, the 559th Strategic Fighter Squadron made special efforts to qualify all of its aircrews as combat ready.
 At the same time it was interested in requalifying combat ready crews in various phases of bombing and gunnery techniques.
 For these purposes extensive use was made of the bombing and gunnery range facilities on Matagorda Island.
 In May 1954, however, the 559th again deployed to Japan on temporary duty to Misawa Air Base.
 One of the most important operations during this second tour of duty in the Far East was a series of exercises in which the capabilities of the Northern Air Defense Area were tested.
 The wing returned to the United States again in August 1954.